canonical/vanilla-framework/docs/base/typography.md

 The pixel value of `1rem` depends on the browser (in most cases, `16px`) and the user's browser settings.

-In addition to that, Vanilla multiplies that value by `$font-size-ratio--largescreen` (`1.125`) on resolutions above a certain threshold (<a href="https://github.com/canonical-web-and-design/vanilla-framework/blob/ea6f05b4a90169b36a5e9c5a86ceae40cbddd986/scss/_settings_breakpoints.scss#L8">$font-size-largescreen</a>).
+In addition to that, Vanilla multiplies that value by `$font-size-ratio--largescreen` (`1.125`) on resolutions above a certain threshold (<a href="https://github.com/canonical-web-and-design/vanilla-framework/blob/ea6f05b4a90169b36a5e9c5a86ceae40cbddd986/scss/_settings_breakpoints.scss#L8">`$font-size-largescreen`</a>).
 This is done to account for the bigger distance at which larger screens are usually positioned from the viewer.

-To disable this behaviour, include the following after you import and include the framework in your scss:
+To disable this behaviour, include the following after you import and include the framework in your `scss`:

 ```scss
 $increase-font-size-on-larger-screens: false;